Ella Bully-Cummings: Early life and education

-Bully-Cummings was born in Japan, the second-oldest of eight children of an African American repairman and a (now retired) Japanese American chef.
+Bully-Cummings was born in Japan, the second-oldest of eight children of an African American repairman and a Japanese-American chef.
 Her parents met when her father was serving in the U.S. Army as part of the American Occupation forces.
 The family settled in Detroit, her Mississippi-born father's adopted hometown, before she was two years old.

 While in high school she worked at a movie theater, and between graduating from high school and going into the police force in 1977 she worked as an administrative assistant at Redford High School and sold real estate.

 She attended Henry Ford Junior High School in Highland Park, Michigan, and is a graduate of Cass Technical High School.
 Bully-Cummings helped her parents pay for her siblings' education through early years on the police force.
 She went to college herself while still serving on the police force after helping to pay for five of her siblings.
 In December 1993 Bully-Cummings graduated with honors from Madonna University with a bachelor's degree in public administration.
 She then went on to graduate cum laude from Michigan State University College of Law with a J.D. in January 1998 and was sworn into the State Bar of Michigan in May 1998.